When the Curious Abandon Honesty: Federated Learning Is Not Private: Active Adversarial Initialization of the First Fully-Connected Layer

-Our adversarial initialization causes the $\ReLU$ function for many neurons at the fully-connected layer to activate only for one input data point per mini-batch.
+Our adversarial initialization causes the ReLU function for many neurons at the fully-connected layer to activate only for one input data point per mini-batch.
 Due to the randomness in the initialization of each weight row corresponding to a neuron, different neurons are likely to be activated by different input data points.
 Thereby, the gradients of different weight rows allow for the extraction of different individual data points.
-However, there are also cases where the same data point can activate different neurons.
-We demonstrate the success of this method in \Cref{sub:active_attack_evaluation} by showing that our \namenoformat increase the proportion of neurons that only activate on one random individual data point in a mini-batch by more than factor 10, and thus we are able to extract more than double the number of individual training data points. \Eg our \namenoformat cause $51.4$\% of active neurons out of 1000 to by activated by individual data points from the ImageNet dataset while random model weights with a Gaussian normal initialization with $\sigma=0.5$ only yield $4.4$\%.
+We demonstrate the success of our \namenoformat for data extraction in \Cref{sub:active_attack_evaluation} by showing that they increase the proportion of neurons that only activate on one random individual data point in a mini-batch by more than factor 10, and thus we are able to extract more than double the number of individual training data points. \Eg our \namenoformat cause $51.4$\% of active neurons out of 1000 to by activated by individual data points from the ImageNet dataset while random model weights with a Gaussian normal initialization with $\sigma=0.5$ only yield $4.4$\%.
 This allows for an individual extraction of $45.7$\% of the data points in a mini-batch of size $B=100$ for our \namenoformat versus $21.8$\% with random model weights.

-We expect that an \attacker with more precise background knowledge on the distribution of the training data will be able to craft even more targeted weight initializations for more effective individual data extraction.
-Such background knowledge may include the distribution of feature values and their relation to each other for the data to be extracted.